 “My mother tried to be supportive, but she really didn’t have a clue.
 I found myself having to educate her and defend breastfeeding,” said another.

 Take comfort in knowing you, and your partner agree breastfeeding is the best choice.
 Hang in there, and keep breastfeeding: breastfeeding isn’t easy, but the support you need is out there.

 If your mother isn’t able to provide the breastfeeding advice and support you need, look elsewhere for assistance.
 Your partner is an obvious choice for support and encouragement.
-And trusted female friends and relatives (especially other nursing moms), lactation consultants, and even… your mother in law, may be able to fill a mentoring role when it comes to nursing expertise (see: Breastfeeding: Where to Find Support for a complete list).
+And trusted female friends and relatives (especially other nursing moms), lactation consultants, and even… your mother in law, may be able to fill a mentoring role when it comes to nursing expertise.

 Among First Generation Breastfeeders whose mothers in law had breastfed, 50% reported positive support from their mothers in law.